 Unfortunately, many of the collagen powders on the market will never be properly absorbed by your body because they are made in a form that your body cannot absorb.
 The truth is, our body cannot absorb collagen in its natural form.
 Collagen must be processed or hydrolyzed to be digested, broken down, and reach the bloodstream.
 When collagen proteins become hydrolyzed, they break down into easy-to-digest particles called peptides that your body can absorb.

 Collagen found in many drinks, moisturizers, and “health foods” are usually not hydrolyzed, which essentially makes it of no benefit to you because your body cannot absorb it.

-Most collagen products are also not from grass-fed or organic sources.
+Most collagen products are also not from grass-fed or natural sources.
 This is problematic because the cow or chicken used for the collagen supplement could have been fed harmful chemicals such as pesticides, and contain antibiotics, GMOs, or growth hormones.
 Through cross-contamination they get into collagen products.
-I always recommend getting your collagen powder from organic, grass-fed sources.
+I always recommend getting your collagen powder from natural, grass-fed sources.